mrange/pt_src3/README.md

 Lot of great Atari Software came through germany and somehow I got hold of a german version of [DevPac from HiSoft Systems](https://en.wikipedia.org/wiki/HiSoft_Systems).
 Which assembler is the best is subjective but I loved Dev Pac and the debugger.

 ![DevPac from atarimania](images/High_Devpac_02.jpg)
+> DevPac source code editor, I remember it as awesome.

 ![DevPac debugger from atarimania](images/debugger.png)
+> DevPac debugger, I still remember some keyboard commands such as setting break points and running.

 I learnt the basics of assembler programming from [Svenska Hemdatornytt](https://sv.wikipedia.org/wiki/Svenska_Hemdatornytt)(Swedish home computer news) and their series "Learn assembler programming".

 ![Hemdatornytt from internet archive](https://archive.org/services/img/SvenskaHemdator1990-03/full/pct:200/0/default.jpg)
+> Hemdatornytt had a comic called Atari STen (swedish pun) made by a young Johan Wanloo

 I still remember the intense feeling when I got my first scroll text working.